palaniappan-r/restaurantAPI/README.md

 ### `DELETE` - /:rest_id/order/:order_id
 Cancel an active order.<br>
-Upon cancellation, the order amount will be refunded to the customer.
+Upon cancellation, the order amount will be refunded to the customer.<br>
+Will delete data only if the restaurant's admin is logged in.

 <br>